-When we read the Bible in English, the word “praise” feels simple.
-But in Hebrew, praise is rich, deep, and full of life.
-The Hebrew meaning of praise carries emotion, action, surrender, and joy.
-That is why many believers want to understand the 7 Hebrew Words of Praise and how they appear in Scripture.
+When we read the Bible in English, the word “praise” sounds simple.
+But in the Hebrew language, praise is much deeper and more powerful.
+The Hebrew meaning of praise is full of emotion, action, surrender, and joy.
+That is why many believers want to understand the 7 Hebrew Words of Praise and how they are used in Scripture.

-The Hebrew words of praise in the Bible show us that worship is not just singing.
-It is lifting hands, bowing low, shouting with joy, and even offering thanks in hard times.
-Each Hebrew word of praise reveals a different way to honor God.
+The Hebrew words of praise show us that worship is not only about singing songs.
+It is also about lifting hands, bowing in humility, shouting with joy, and thanking God even in difficult times.
+Each Hebrew word of praise shows a different way to honor and worship God from the heart.

-In this guide, you will clearly learn the 7 Hebrew Words of Praise, their biblical meaning, and how they shape true worship.
-You will also see how the Hebrew meaning of praise helps us grow closer to God in a real and personal way.
+In this guide, you will learn the 7 Hebrew Words of Praise, their simple biblical meanings, and how they help us understand true worship.
+You will also see how the Hebrew meaning of praise brings us closer to God in a real, personal, and meaningful way.

 What Is the Hebrew Meaning of Praise?

-To understand the 7 Hebrew Words of Praise, we must first understand the Hebrew meaning of praise itself.
-In English, praise usually means to say good things about someone.
-But the meaning of the word praise in Hebrew goes much deeper.
+To understand the 7 Hebrew Words of Praise, we first need to understand what praise means in Hebrew.
+In English, praise usually means speaking good things about someone.
+But in Hebrew, the meaning of praise is much deeper and more active.

-The definition of the word praise in Hebrew often comes from root words like halal (הָלַל) and yadah (יָדָה).
-These words are active.
-They describe shining, celebrating, lifting hands, and even expressing joy loudly.
-Praise in Hebrew is not quiet admiration.
-It is bold, visible, and heartfelt.
+Many Hebrew words for praise come from roots like halal (הָלַל) and yadah (יָדָה).
+These words describe actions like lifting hands, giving thanks, celebrating with joy, and even expressing praise loudly.
+In Hebrew, praise is not quiet or hidden.
+It is open, bold, and full of life.

 What Are the Seven Hebrew Words of Praise?

-Many believers ask, what are the seven Hebrew words of praise found in Scripture?
-These are not random terms.
-They are powerful worship expressions used throughout the Psalms and other parts of the Old Testament.
+Many people ask, what are the seven Hebrew words of praise found in the Bible?
+These are not random words.
+They are powerful expressions of worship used in the Psalms and throughout the Old Testament.

-The 7 Hebrew Words of Praise show us that worship is not one-dimensional.
-Instead, it includes thanksgiving, singing, kneeling, shouting, and joyful celebration.
-These 7 words of praise in Hebrew give us a fuller picture of how God’s people honored Him in the Bible.
+The 7 Hebrew Words of Praise show us that worship has many forms.
+It includes thanksgiving, singing, kneeling, shouting, and joyful celebration.
+Each expression helps us understand a different side of how God’s people worshipped Him.

-Here are the 7 Hebrew Words of Praise we will explore:
+Here are the 7 Hebrew Words of Praise we will study:

 1. Yadah – The Hebrew Word of Praise Through Lifted Hands